evantao96/evantao96/README.md

 Computer science education is one of my interests, but I also enjoy working with databases, networked systems, machine learning and computer vision.

-Currently, I am working on visualizing a large-scale network of NBA players, and building a dynamic front-end that demonstrates stages of computational face recognition.
+Currently, I am working on visualizing a large-scale network of NBA players, and building a front-end that demonstrates stages of computational face recognition.

 Aside from programming, I like to run.
 My next races are the Fred Lebow Half Marathon in NYC and the Seville Marathon in Spain.